rkaahean/weather-scrape/README.md

 No setup required, docker takes care of everything.
 Built on ubuntu 18.04 image.
 Python 3.6.

+## Configuration

+1. Placed config.ini file in the top level directory.
+2. Copy the Openweather API KEY.
+3. Copy the AWS Access Key and Secret Access Key.

 ## Things to do

 - Ensure python3 is being used. ```alias python=python3```